 “What’s so funny?” he demanded.

-Jack Ilyin considered this, then a faint smile crept across his face.
+Jack Ilyin considered this.
+A faint, bitter smile tugged at the corners of his mouth.
 “Gallows humor,” he said, eyes meeting hers.
 “You sure you’re not Russian too?”

 “You were a piece of shit, Ilyin,” she said quietly.

 “You sure about that?”